camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

   required: true
 ```

-**Case B:** The request body structure is referenced from a schema in components.requestBodies.
+**Case B:** The request body structure is referenced from a schema in `components.requestBodies`.
 This is usually the case when the request body is reusable across different operations.

 ```yaml
 requestBody: